TechTucson/Free_Kiosk_DigitalSignage/v3/README.md

 ### Users and Permissions
-- We can already login as root to our Debian Server
+- We can already log in as root to our Debian Server
 - We have already created our **kiosk** users.
   - This user will need permission to restart the server.
+On the kiosk machines, we'll give our kiosk users the ability to reboot.
+    - vi /etc/sudoers
+    - at the end of the document add
-  -
+    - kiosk ALL=NOPASSWD: /sbin/reboot